IMAGE VIA VEGGIE GRILL | FACEBOOK

 For gluten-free eaters, Wicker Park’s August 2018 addition, Paradise Park, is well… paradise.
 Nearly half of their appetizers, which include potato skins and bean dip, boast ingredients that are sans gluten.
 The third eatery from co-owners Clay Hamilton and Josh Lachelli, the same guys behind gluten-friendly pizza joint Homeslice and Happy Camper, Paradise Park also offers up gluten-free crusts on any small order of their 30 ‘za slice options.
 What a time to be alive!

-This OG hotspot for GF lunchtime sandwiches in the city now boasts seven locations after opening a brand new Randolph street locale at Randolph & Clark streets.
+This OG hotspot for GF lunchtime sandwiches in the city now has eight locations across town.
 The restaurant, also known for their devotion to organic ingredients, switched things up for their returning customers, revamping their original 180 W. Washington St. locale in June 2017 after 12 years.
 The result?
 Added seating for up to 35 people plus new grab-and-go options that include the chain’s mouth-watering melty ‘wiches—all of which can be ordered on gluten-free bread—and classic bowls.
 We’ll take the organic quinoa, egg, and avocado power breakfast, please!

-This fast-casual restaurant has three Chicago-area locations (River North, Streeterville, and Lincoln Park) for gluten-free eaters to hit on the regular.
+This fast-casual restaurant has three Chicago-area locations (River North, Streeterville, and Gold Coast) for gluten-free eaters to hit on the regular.
 Not only are the options expansive, but they’re naturally gluten-free.
 That means no crazy ingredients you can’t pronounce subbing in for wheat!
-Instead, you’ll find only the good stuff you already know and love — like mushrooms, onions, cheese, and balsamic on the Roasted Mushroom & Goat.
+Instead, you’ll find only the good stuff you already know and love — like cage-free eggs, local tomatoes, arugula, cheddar, roasted mushrooms, and chipotle aioli on the Glow-Up Egg Omelet.
 Mmm!

-This West Coast import made their way to the Windy City in February 2018 at Broadway and Diversey and quickly expanded, opening doors at their Wells Street Loop location in March.
-While their focus remains on (what else?!) vegetarian dishes, fresh takes on gluten-free options abound in menu items like the seasonal Chargrilled Street Corn Bowl, Quinoa Power Salad, or standalone tumeric cauliflower and roasted yams.
+This West Coast import made their way to the Windy City in February 2018 at Broadway and Diversey and quickly expanded, opening doors in The Loop, West Loop, and River North.
+While their focus remains on (what else?!) vegetarian dishes, fresh takes on gluten-free options abound in menu items like the Quinoa Power Salad, Paleo Zucchini Noodles and Sausage or standalone Crispy Fries or Moroccan Lentil Soup.

 Plenty of bakeries offer up a token gluten-free cookie or two.
 But an entire bakery dedicated to the cause?
-That’s like finding the proverbial dessert in a haystack.
+That’s like winning the lotto.
 This Andersonville storefront serves old-fashioned sweets, including cakes, brownies, and cookies galore — with a gluten-free twist.
 Not in the North Side neighborhood?
-Find the brand at Whole Foods and other health-minded grocery stores around Chicago and the ’burbs.
+Find the brand at local coffee shops, Whole Foods and other health-minded grocery stores around Chicago and the ’burbs.

-River North got a little bit healthier when the Asian-inspired Brightwok Kitchen joined the neighborhood’s dining roster.
-Not only is everything 100% gluten-free(!), it’s also dairy- and peanut-free, with homemade sauces made of high-quality, vegan ingredients.
+River North and The Loop got a little bit healthier when the Asian-inspired Brightwok Kitchen joined the neighborhoods' dining rosters.
+Not only is everything 100% gluten-free, it’s also dairy- and peanut-free, with homemade sauces made of high-quality, vegan ingredients.
 That means everything from the orange glazed steak and zucchini to the Magic Cake of cashew butter and chocolate chips is safe for suffers of celiac disease… and beyond!

 This veggie-focused Wicker Park locale, has a little something for everyone, gluten- and dairy-free diners included.
 Kale salad?
 Shishito?
 Tuna?
+Eclectic cocktails and wine?
 This and more is all here, with ingredients provided from Butternut Sustainable Farm, Mick Klug Farm, Green Acres, and Nicholas Farm and Orchard.
 It doesn’t get much fresher than that!

 The best Chicago sweat spots 💪, healthy eats 🥗, and fitness events 🎟 delivered straight to your inbox.